VishnuVaradhanVS/java-database-capstone/schema-architecture.md

 4. Service layer applies business rules and coordinates operations.

-5.Service calls the appropriate MySQL or MongoDB repository.
+5. Service calls the appropriate MySQL or MongoDB repository.

 6. Repository interacts with the database to fetch or persist data.